05 Nov Virtual Reality for Agoraphobia: Preparing for The Second Wave of COVID-19

 So, can we believe that novel technology like virtual reality (VR) can prove effective in working with agoraphobia, especially within a pandemic setting?
 Today we will examine three critical points from studies investigating its use in therapy and aim to understand the prospective role of VR in agoraphobia for the coming months.

 VR efficacy can be enhanced when used in conjunction with cognitive-behavioral therapy

 In a specific case study by Martin et al., investigators described the use of virtual reality in treating a female patient with agoraphobia.
 This line of approach differed from prior studies, which had included in vivo exposure alongside VR exposure.
 To minimize the possibility of confounding factors, Martin et al. joined VR exposure with components of traditional cognitive-behavioral training (CBT) and relapse prevention components.

 The findings were, to state the least, interesting.

-After treatment with VR technology and during the second follow-up, the patient discontinued medication that had been administered by her psychiatrist initially.
+After working with VR technology and during the second follow-up, the patient discontinued medication that had been administered by her psychiatrist initially.
 A reduction in fear, avoidance and belief in catastrophic thoughts per target behaviors was also observed.
 Finally, patient satisfaction was reported as high after treatment.